Chnapy/timeflies/docs/gameplay/game-mechanics/spell.md

 - Attack

-    When a character receive this spell, how many life points it removes (or add).
+    When a character receive this spell, how many health points it removes (or add).
 Can be null, a spell doesn't necessarily have to attack/heal.

 ## Spell prepare & launch